 Creating a Custom Template

-To get ideas about building your own template, take a look at the other templates available for Zen Cart.Contributed templates which you can use with your Zen Cart can be found in the Responsive Templates and Legacy Templates directories in the Zen Cart plugins area.
+To get ideas about building your own template, take a look at the other templates available for Zen Cart.Contributed templates which you can use with your Zen Cart may be found in the Responsive Templates and Legacy Templates sections in the Zen Cart Plugins Directory.

 Setting up your new template